 Along with the measurement traceability requirements for the machines that are used for measuring resources, there are some specific points to hit when dealing with the equipment that requires calibration.

-As you can see, there is a very detailed process that goes into accurately and efficiently monitoring and measuring resources.
+As you can see, there is a documented process that goes into accurately and efficiently monitoring and measuring resources.
 However, those who choose to adhere to the guidelines will reap the benefits in their business, knowing they have full control of all operations.

 The term verification refers to the confirmation that the equipment that is in question meets the standards as defined by ISO 9001.
 Whether this is completed by adjusting, calibrating, or testing the equipment against a confirmed device, all measurement devices must be verified before they can be used to provide reliable data.